Australian International School Singapore

 The Australian International School (AIS), located in Singapore, is a co-educational international school that offers a combination of the International Baccalaureate (IB), International General Certificate of Secondary Education (IGCSE), and Australian curricula.
 The school provides two diploma options for senior students: the International Baccalaureate Diploma Programme (IBDP) and the Higher School Certificate (HSC).
-The school caters to students from 18 months old through to Year 12.
+The school caters to students from 18 months old through to Year 12 across three sub-schools.